A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Introduction

 \section{Introduction}

 Simple stellar population calculations suggest that stellar mass black holes should be abundant \citep[e.g.,][]{Breivik2017,Wiktorowicz2019}, with $\sim10^{8}$ present in the Milky Way \citep[e.g.,][]{Olejak2020}.
 However, black holes in this mass range are difficult to identify observationally.
-Isolated black holes can only be detected with gravitational microlensing \citep[e.g.,][]{Lam2022,Sahu2022}, while black holes in binary systems are easily detectable only when the companion star is close enough for accretion to be ongoing.
-Although dozens of X-ray binaries with black hole candidates have been identified \citep[e.g.,][]{Corral2013,Corral-Santana2016,Pan22,Russell2022}, wider binaries have proven challenging to find.
+Isolated black holes can only be detected with gravitational microlensing \citep[e.g.,][]{Lam2022,Sahu2022}, while black holes in binary systems are easily detectable only when the companion star is close enough for an accretion disk to form.
+Although dozens of X-ray binaries with black hole candidates in short-period orbits have been identified \citep[e.g.,][]{Corral2013,Corral-Santana2016,Pan22,Russell2022}, wider binaries have proven challenging to find.

 The detection of gravitational waves from black hole merger events with LIGO \citep[e.g.,][]{abbott2016,abbott2019,abbott2021} provided a new avenue for discovering binary black holes beyond the X-ray bright population \citep{Corral-Santana2016}.
 However, like the X-ray binaries, LIGO black hole mergers are necessarily found in very tight orbits.
-With the publication of the large catalog of binary systems included in the third \textit{Gaia} data release (DR3; \citealt{2016A&A...595A...1G,GaiaDR3,Halbwachs2022,Vallenari2022}) and the anticipated even larger data set to come in DR4, we can expect to significantly expand upon discoveries of black holes in binary systems, and particularly for black holes in long-period systems that can be characterized by measuring accelerations from astrometric and spectroscopic data \citep[e.g.,][]{Breivik2017,Mashian2017,Yamaguchi2018,Wiktorowicz2020,Chawla2022}.
+With the publication of the large catalog of binary systems included in the third \textit{Gaia} data release (DR3; \citealt{2016A&A...595A...1G,GaiaDR3,Halbwachs2022,Vallenari2022}) and the anticipated even larger data set to come in DR4, we can expect to significantly expand upon discoveries of black holes in binary systems, and particularly for black holes in long-period systems that can be characterized by measuring accelerations from astrometric and spectroscopic data \citep[e.g.,][]{Breivik2017,Mashian2017,Yamaguchi2018,Wiktorowicz2020,Chawla2022,Janssens2022}.
 Since binaries are coeval, studying these systems may help in understanding the dependence of the formation rate of black holes in binaries on metallicity and age, and thereby indirectly on the formation channel.